Laranguyen811/stock-market-application-2024/README.md

 ## Introduction
 My pilot project creates a stock market application, focusing on Socially Responsible Investing, to assist financial insights.
 If you are an individual trader and investor, it provides essential information to help you make decisions.
+### Abstract:
+A new application is needed to educate traders and investors by providing real-time financial insights into the stock market.
+This application aims to improve individual financial literacy and assist traders and investors in making wise investment decisions.

+### Overview:
+This low-cost, globally accessible application is designed for both desktop and mobile devices.
+It should be user-friendly, and secure, and emphasize community and social responsibility.
+Features include broker integration, online banking integration, fractional shares, robo-advisor functionality, and automatic tax-loss harvesting.
+Users can explore a wide range of investment options, including cryptocurrency.

+### Background:
+Access to ethical investments and financial education is limited, especially in developing regions like Asia and Africa.
+Many individuals lack the financial literacy needed for stock market investment.
+The market's rapid pace and overwhelming information can be daunting, highlighting the need for financial education and careful analysis.

+Young people, who make up a significant portion of retail investors, and an increasing number of tech-savvy retirees are keen on managing their investments.
+However, financial literacy rates remain low, particularly among the youth.
+The rising interest in sustainable investments also underscores the need for tools that promote socially responsible investing.

+### Detailed Description & Requirements:
+The application should be cost-effective, accessible globally, and available on both desktop and mobile platforms.
+It must be user-friendly, secure, and community-focused.

+### Technical Requirements:
+1. **Cost**: The application must cost less than $20 USD per month.
+   - IDE costs: $12 USD
+   - Marketing costs: $0 USD
+   - Data subscription: $0 USD
+2. **Accessibility**: Designed for all ages, backgrounds, and abilities.
+3. **Market Prediction**: Accurate stock market price predictions.
+4. **Socially Responsible Investing**: Promotes ethical and sustainable investment options.
+5. **API Integration**: Includes Gemini API.
+6. **Responsible AI**: Adheres to principles ensuring accuracy, transparency, fairness, and security.

+### Optional Features:
+1. **Aesthetic Design**: Visually appealing interface.
+2. **Multipurpose Use**: Additional functionalities for various financial needs.

+### Operational Concepts:
+1. **Socially Responsible Investing (SRI)**: Incorporates environmental, social, and governance (ESG) factors in investment strategies, promoting ethical decisions in finance.
+2. **Financial Literacy**: Enhances users' knowledge and skills in managing personal finances and making informed investment decisions.
+3. **Responsible AI**: Ensures AI systems are accurate, accountable, fair, ethical, secure, interpretable, and continuously improved.

+### Summary:
+The challenge is to develop a user-friendly, secure stock market application that is free and accessible worldwide.
+It should promote financial literacy and socially responsible investing while providing comprehensive financial insights to help individual traders and investors make informed decisions.
+The application must adhere to responsible AI principles and support a wide range of investment options, including emerging markets like cryptocurrencies.

 ## Features
 * Real-Time Data Visualisation